Learn about actual and potential costs

 Buyers should specify the date proposals are due and when the award will be announced.

 Buyers should indicate the date by which the separator must be delivered.

 Evaluate major factors to mitigate risk

 The supply chain for oilfield separators poses a moderate degree of risk.
 Vendors source their key inputs from manufacturers of steel, valves and measuring instruments.
-Among the first-tier suppliers, steel manufacturers pose the greatest risk due to the volatility in the price of the metal.
-Moreover, in the three years...
+Among the first tier suppliers, steel manufacturers pose the greatest risk due to volatility in the price of the metal.
+In fact, the pandemic has...
 Subscribe to learn more.